Rahul-Rut/MSDS597/README.md

 ### Report.rmd
 * The final report which needs to be executed by the User in order to access the Shiny App since a Shiny Application cannot be present in a static HTML page.
-It also contains all the required functions combined from the following R Scripts in one
+It also contains all the required functions combined from the following R Scripts in one.

 * Running this takes a really long time mostly due to the calculation of Yearly Data dynamically.
-Using a data store might be a better alternative, at least for the yearly data
+Using a data store might be a better alternative, at least for the yearly data.